RoundingWell/care-ops-frontend/src/scss/README.md

 # Sass Guide

-Most of our styles are linted for formating during the webpack build and issues will show in the console when running `gulp` or in ci.
+Most of our styles are linted for formating during the vite build and issues will show in the console when running `npm run lint` or in ci.

 ## JavaScript Selectors